Location - Milford Road, South Island, New Zealand

 Time - This walk usually takes people 2-4 days, though my sister and I did it in 8 hours easily with breaks.
 The record for the Routeburn Classic is 2:37:51.

-The Routeburn Track is the ultimate alpine adventure, weaving through meadows, reflective tarns and alpine gardens taking you over a mountain pass where you will look down on New Zealand's finest landscapes.
-You'll be rewarded with spectacular vistas over vast mountain ranges and valleys.
+The Routeburn Track is a popular great walk with an alpine adventure experience.
+The track weave through meadows, glassy ponds surrounded by alpine vegetation, and over a mountain pass where you will be rewarded with grand views over vast mountain ranges and valleys.
 Wind through the Routeburn gorge along the crystal-clear Route Burn River.

 When you think of the Milford Sound in New Zealand's South Island, you automatically recall guidebooks telling you to jump on a boat and cruise by the incredible cascading waterfalls fuelled by melting snow.
 With soaring mountain peaks, huge valleys, waterfalls and jewel-like lakes, this track links the Mount Aspiring National Park with Fiordland National Park.
 It's a magnificent alpine adventure.